A Trustworthiness Score to Evaluate DNN Predictions: Method

-\begin{itemize} \item \textbf{Method 1: Human logic extraction of distinctive object features.} Humans' labeled data are usually the ground truth used to validate against when it comes to classification.
-Inspired by that, this approach relies on humans providing a list of distinctive features that has been used in making their personal assessment when labeling data. \underline{Step1:} determine the different classes that the CNN is meant to classify. \underline{Step2:} List the distinctive features of each class by analysing through the available dataset. \underline{Step3}: compare between the different distinctive features that were identified for each class and ensure there are no shared distinctive features between classes.
-In the case where there are shared features, one may want to reflect that in the weighing contribution from that feature in the TCS evaluation.
+\begin{itemize} \item \underline{Method 1, Human logic:} Human labeled data are usually the ground truth used to validate against when it comes to classification.
+Inspired by that, this approach relies on humans providing a list of distinctive features that has been used in making their personal assessment when labeling data. \textit{Step~1:} Determine the different classes that the DNN is meant to classify. \textit{Step~2:} List the distinctive features of each class by analysing through the available dataset. \textit{Step~3:} Compare between the different distinctive features that were identified for each class and ensure there are no shared distinctive features between classes.
+In the case where there are shared features, one may want to reflect that in the weighing contribution from that feature in the TS discussed in section~\ref{TS_section}.

-\item \textbf{Method 2: Explainability analysis of correct classifications.} Explainability analysis is targeted at classification tasks where identifying distinctive features to be used as specifications is not intuitive, especially when slight variations in these features can be critical for the classification output~\cite{Antoran2020} e.g. distinctive features of hand written digits.
-The concept utilises powerful explainability techniques readily available in the literature such as LIME~\cite{Ribeiro2016}, SHAP~\cite{Lundberg2017}, CLUE~\cite{Antoran2020} etc., whereby \underline{Step 1:} the CNN is trained on the data representing the operational environment (training data), \underline{Step2:} the training data is fed into the trained model and an explanation is generated for the different data points, \underline{Step 3:} an analysis is conducted on the generated explanations to identify which features used as common explanations between data points should be regarded as distinctive.
+\item \underline{Method 2, Explainability analysis:} Explainability analysis is targeted at classification tasks where identifying distinctive features to be used as specifications is not intuitive, especially when slight variations in these features can be critical for the classification output~\cite{Antoran2020} e.g. distinctive features of hand written digits.
+The concept utilises powerful explainability techniques readily available in the literature such as LIME~\cite{Ribeiro2016}, SHAP~\cite{Lundberg2017}, CLUE~\cite{Antoran2020} etc., whereby \textit{Step~1:} a DNN is trained on the data representing the operational environment (training data), \textit{Step~2:} the training data is fed into the trained model and an explanation is generated for the different data points, \textit{Step~3:} an analysis is conducted on the generated explanations using a human to identify which features used as common explanations between data points should be regarded as distinctive. \end{itemize}